utnet-org/utility-readonly/docs/architecture/how/README.md

 ## High level overview

 On the high level, uncd is a daemon that periodically receives messages from the network and sends messages to peers based on different triggers.
-Neard is implemented using an [actor framework](https://en.wikipedia.org/wiki/Actor_model) called [actix](https://docs.rs/actix).
+Uncd is implemented using an [actor framework](https://en.wikipedia.org/wiki/Actor_model) called [actix](https://docs.rs/actix).